ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Mostly cloudy.
+         <h3>This Afternoon</h3>Partly sunny.
 High near 50, with temperatures falling to around 48 in the afternoon.
-Northeast wind 6 to 9 mph, with gusts
+Northeast wind around 8 mph, with gusts
          as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Rain after 7pm.
-Cloudy, with a low around 36.
+Mostly cloudy, with a low around 36.
 Northeast wind 7 to 12 mph, with gusts as high as 21 mph.
 Chance of precipitation
          is 100%.<br></div>
    </p>
    <p>